 Any organization looking to attract more customers needs to have a plan in place and ready to execute for the eventuality that its growth initiatives will succeed.
-This is particularly true when you’re talking about on-premises IT infrastructure, and even more critical when you’re talking about your CRM system.
+This is particularly true when you’re talking about on-premises IT infrastructure, and even more critical when you’re talking about your CRM system or if you’re choosing a new CRM.

 What to Do When Your Customer Base Doubles in One Month?